WorksAbout

 Experience

 My background spans UI/UX design, front-end development, and motion — with experience building booking systems, product catalogues, and content-heavy platforms.
-I’m comfortable working across Framer and Webflow, and increasingly extending projects through custom code, advanced CSS, JavaScript, and modern front-end frameworks where complexity demands it.

 ( DESIGN PHILOSOPHY )